 If third-party agents process personal data on our behalf in a manner inconsistent with the principles of either Privacy Shield Framework, we remain liable unless we prove we are not responsible for the event giving rise to the damage.

 With respect to personal data received or transferred pursuant to the Privacy Shield Framework, Couchbase is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, Couchbase may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 European Privacy Rights

-If you are a resident of the EU, EEA or UK, you have the following rights under the General Data Protection Regulation (“GDPR”) with respect to our processing of personal data about you:
+If you are a resident of the EU, EEA or UK, you have the following rights under the General Data Protection Regulation and relevant implementing legislation with respect to our processing of personal data about you:

 1. Right to access and rectification.
 You can request access to the personal data about you that we hold.
 For personal data that is inaccurate or incomplete, you have a right to request that we correct or amend such data.
 If any automated processing of personal data is based on your consent or a contract with you, you have a right to transfer or receive a copy of the personal data in a usable and portable format.

 2. Right of erasure.
 Under certain circumstances, and subject to several exceptions, you have a right to request that we delete personal information about you.